-Before the end of an Index Option's Term, if you take any type of withdrawal, execute a Performance Lock, begin Income Payments or Annuity Payments, or if we pay a death benefit or deduct a fee or expense, we base the transaction on the interim Index Option Value, which includes the Daily Adjustment.
+Before the end of an Index Option's Term, if you take any type of withdrawal, execute a Performance Lock, begin Annuity Payments, or if we pay a death benefit or deduct a fee or expense, we base the transaction on the interim Index Option Value, which includes the Daily Adjustment.
 The Daily Adjustment approximates the Index Option Value that will be available on the Term End Date.
 It is the estimated present value of the future Performance Credit that we will apply on the Term End Date.
-The Daily Adjustment for the Index Protection Strategy with Trigger and Index Protection Strategy with Cap can only be positive or zero - it cannot be negative.
+The Daily Adjustment for the Index Protection Strategy with Trigger can only be positive or zero - it cannot be negative.
 However, the Daily Adjustment can be positive, zero, or negative with the Index Dual Precision Strategy, Index Precision Strategy, Index Guard Strategy, or Index Performance Strategy.
 The Daily Adjustment fluctuates daily and, if it is negative, you could lose a significant amount of money.
 The Daily Adjustment could result in a loss beyond the protection of the Buffer or Floor.
-Although with the Index Protection Strategy with Trigger and Index Protection Strategy with Cap the Daily Adjustment cannot be negative, deductions of Contract fees and expenses, including withdrawal charges, and tax consequences, could cause you to lose principal and previously credited earnings.
+Although with the Index Protection Strategy with Trigger the Daily Adjustment cannot be negative, deductions of Contract fees and expenses, including withdrawal charges, and tax consequences, could cause you to lose principal and previously credited earnings.
 The Daily Adjustment could reflect significantly less gain, or more loss than we would apply to an Index Option at the end of a Term.
-If you have Index Options with different Term End Dates, there may be no time that any such transaction can be performed without the application of at least one Daily Adjustment.
+If you hav Index Options with different Term End Dates, there may be no time that any such transaction can be performed without the application of at least one Daily Adjustment.
 Additionally, if within six years after we receive a Purchase Payment, you take a full or partial withdrawal, such transactions are subject to a withdrawal charge, which may cause you to lose a significant amount of money.